NickvisionApps/libnick/docs/aura.md

     - Note: If this instance is the running server and communicate was called on said instance, `CommandReceived` will still be triggered with the passed args.

 ### Performing Inter-Process Communication
-libaura uses named-pipes on Windows and Unix Domain Sockets on Linux to establish inter process server and client communicators, while abstracting all of that away from the consumer in the easy to use `InterProcessCommunicator` API.
+libnick uses named-pipes on Windows and Unix Domain Sockets on Linux to establish inter process server and client communicators, while abstracting all of that away from the consumer in the easy to use `InterProcessCommunicator` API.

 Upon creating an `InterProcessCommunicator` object, either `isServer()` or `isClient()` will return true depending on whether or not this instance is a server or client respectively.
 Server instances should register a callback to the `CommandReceived` event to be invoked when clients send commands to the server.